StringEpsilon/fbNetwork/README.md

 ## Restrictions, known issues, ...

 * Windows XP is not supported, since inet_ntop is only available in Vista and up.
-* fbNetworkServer is not ready for use.
+* fbServer is untested and doesn't work on windows yet

 ## TODO

 High level:

 * [ ] Testing under real conditions
-* [ ] Testing in windows
+* [ ] The the client on windows
 * [ ] Get some feedback on the API
 * [ ] Get some feedback on the actual network handling, especially the errorhandling
-* [ ] Implement fbNetworkServer
+* [ ] Test fbServer and make it work on windows.

 Detail:

 * [ ] Make fbNetworkClient better aware of it's own connection status
 * [x] Write and expose an isConnected property.
 * [x] Make timeout configurable.
-* [ ] Figure out a way to close the server properly and end it's thread.
+* [x] Figure out a way to close the server properly and end it's thread.
 * [ ] Call handlers for client related events on server in thread.

 ## extending fbNetworkClient

-fbNetworkClient is the class you extend for writing your own network client.
+fbNetworkClient (name might change) is the class you extend for writing your own network client.

 Your class can to implement the following subs  as needed.
 Only onMessage must be implemented, as it it abstract in the base class.